 - Initial (initial): The task is waiting for the initial offset time to elapse. - Waiting: The task is waiting for certain conditions in order to be ready to execute.
-This location is actual split into two location representing whether the task is waiting for the period offset to have elapsed or some other user-defined requirement.
-We return to the latter later in this section. - Ready: The task is either executing or waiting to execute in the buffer of the respective resource. - Error: The task did not manage to complete execution before the deadline.
+This location is actual split into two location representing int [0,1] is Running() { return (buffer [resource ()]. element [0] == id?
+1 : 0);} whether the task is waiting for the period offset to have elapsed or some other user-defined requirement.
+We return to the latter later in this section.